Notwithstanding the lead agency designation criteria contained in WAC 197-11-926

 RCW, except for uranium and thorium operations regulated under Title 70 RCW, the lead agency shall be the department of ecology.

-(12) For proposals to construct, operate, or expand any uranium or thorium mill, any tailings areas generated by uranium or thorium milling or any low-level radioactive waste burial facilities, the lead agency shall be the department of social and health services.
+(12) For proposals to construct, operate, or expand any uranium or thorium mill, any tailings areas generated by uranium or thorium milling or any low-level radioactive waste burial facilities, the lead agency shall be the department of health.

 .
 WSR 97-21-030 (Order 95-16), § 197-11-938, filed 10/10/97, effective 11/10/97.
 Statutory Authority: RCW 43.21C.110